 Section 2.
 The Council shall be incorporated under the laws of the State of Oklahoma.

 Section 3.
-The purposes of this Council shall be to promote the general welfare of visually impaired persons; to represent the interests of its members, individually and collectively, in order to assist them in the obtaining of maximum security, benefits, and protection; to cooperate with and encourage public and private agencies and instrumentalities in their programs of economic, rehabilitation, assistance, education, and social adjustment; to do all other acts necessary and incidental to the achievement of these purposes; and to do all other lawful things.
+The purpose of this Council shall be to promote the general welfare of visually impaired persons; to represent the interests of its members, individually and collectively, in order to assist them in the obtaining of maximum security, benefits, and protection; to cooperate with and encourage public and private agencies and instrumentalities in their programs of economic, rehabilitation, assistance, education, and social adjustment; to do all other acts necessary and incidental to the achievement of these purposes; and to do all other lawful things.
 No profit accruing to this corporation shall inure to any individual.

 Section 1.
-The primary authority of the Council shall rest in the membership in convention assembled
+The primary authority of the Council shall rest in the membership in convention assembled.

 Section 2.
 Membership in the Council shall be open to legally blind residents of Oklahoma and to their sighted friends who are interested in the purposes and programs of this organization.
-Members who move out of the state but wish to continue membership in the Council may do so, at the discretion of the Executive Board, by notifying the Secretary of their wishes.
+Members who move out of the state but wish to continue membership in the Council may do so, at the discretion of the Board, by notifying the Secretary of their wishes.

 Section 3.
 Beginning January 1, 2004, those members who have been listed on the affiliate list of the American Council of the Blind as having an “invalid address” for two consecutive years shall be removed from the membership list of the Council.
 They may be reinstated for membership in the Council upon request and by providing current contact information to the secretary.

 Section 4.
-A blind person, or sighted husband, wife, parent, or child at least sixteen (16) years of age, and any person who has demonstrated interest in the Council and its purposes by frequent attendance and active participation in Council and/or chapter/local unit meetings shall file an oral or written request according to procedures established by the Executive Board, stating a desire to become a voting member.
-The Executive Board shall be charged with the determination of eligibility.
+A blind person, or sighted husband, wife, parent, or child at least sixteen (16) years of age, and any person who has demonstrated interest in the Council and its purposes by frequent attendance and active participation in Council and/or chapter/local unit meetings shall file an oral or written request according to procedures established by the Board, stating a desire to become a voting member.
+The Board shall be charged with the determination of eligibility.
 At least fifty-one (51) percent of the voting membership shall at all times be comprised of blind persons and their immediate family members as described in this section.
 Any member wishing to withdraw his application may do so by oral or written request to the secretary.